What is Assault Causing Bodily Harm?

 If you have been charged with section 267 (a) Assault with a weapon, or section 267 (c) Assault by choking, please see the respective pages for those offences.

-Investigation of Assault Causing Bodily Harm Charges in Saskatchewan
+Investigation of Assault Causing Bodily Harm Charges in Kelowna

-An investigation of an assault causing bodily harm allegation in Saskatchewan is typically initiated by the alleged victim (or relative or witness).
-They contact the local police service and report it.
+An investigation of an assault causing bodily harm allegation in Kelowna is typically initiated by the alleged victim (or relative or witness).
+They contact the local Kelowna RCMP and report it.
 The police will request a written statement from the complainant and any witnesses, then they will launch an investigation.